A Guitarist's Listening Room

 Ken Hensley (Uriah Heep): "Demons and Wizards" Even though this was one of the first "heavy metal" bands, the dreamy Les Paul/slide solo in the middle of “Paradise/The Spell” is a classic, beautiful melodic innovation.
 Mick Box did much of the rest of the guitar work on the album.

 Eric Johnson: "Ah, Via Musicom".
 Technically brilliant, melodic playing with wonderfully rich Stratocaster and Gibson ES335 sounds.
 After I took a hiatus from playing at the end of the '80s, this album and Eric's playing forced me back in.
-I discovered that virtuosity was alive and well.
-I also discovered it was okay to shoot for the moon.
+I discovered that virtuosity was alive and well and that it was okay to shoot for the moon.
 Once again, here is an artist who is able to reproduce his sounds live by carefully designing his signal chain.
 Eric is famous for "multi-amping:" creating separate signal chains with separate amplifiers and switching between them for his different voicings.
-After a little research, I uncovered the fact that "Cliffs of Dover" was played on a borrowed ES335.
+His lead sound is achieved on a driven Marshall plexi with a Butler Tube Driver out front and his clean sounds typically come from a pair of Fender Twins run clean.
+After a little research, I uncovered the fact thatthe album version of "Cliffs of Dover" was played on a borrowed ES335.

 Robert Fripp (Fripp and Eno): "Evening Star".
 The piece, Evening Star, from the album by the same name DEFINES innovation: An instrumental piece with tape loop accompaniment, featuring Ebow, slide, and guitar looping in 1975.